AliSoftware/Reusable/README.md

 >   // As `self.cellType(for:)` always returns a `ParentCell` (sub-)class, the type
 >   // of the variable `cell` below is infered to be `ParentCell` too.
 So only methods
 >   // declared in the parent `ParentCell` class will be accessible on the `cell` variable.
+>   // But this code will still dequeue the proper type of cell (Child1Cell or Child2Cell).
 >   let cell = tableView.dequeueReusableCell(for: indexPath, cellType: cellClass)
+>   // Then fill the content of your cell (using methods/properties from `ParentCell` type)
 >   return cell
 > }
 > ```